Banking, Money and Taxes in Russia

 That said, foreign banks in Russia have fared poorly and, in recent years, some European and US banks (including HSBC) announced plans to close their doors or scale down their operations in the country; actions that have been the consequence of protectionist policies and the presence of state-owned banks that dominate the market.

-There are ten major banks in Russia, most of them state-run, and though their service provision has become more comprehensive over the years, there are still reports that their policy is outdated.
+There are a number of major banks in Russia, most of them state-run, and though their service provision has become more comprehensive over the years, there are still reports that their policy is outdated.

 For these reasons, expats driven to use local banks due to the lack of international options, often choose to send their savings abroad, while maintaining a small Russian account for daily living purposes.